akazemian/Engineered_Models/README.md

 # Using the model

 - Clone this repository to a local directrory.
 ```
 git clone https://github.com/akazemian/Engineered_Models.git
 ```

 - Navigate to the local directory, import the model and initiate it.
 ```
 from models.expansion_model import ExpansionModel

 model = ExpansionModel().Build()
 print(model)
 ```

-- Pass your images (as torch arrays) and extract the model's features.
+- Pass your images (torch arrays) through the model and extract the features.
 ```
 import torch
 X = torch.rand(1,3,96,96) # N, C, W, H
 model(X)
 ```

-- Alternatively, open the call_model notebook and initialze the model uing the provided code blocks.
+- Alternatively, open the call_model notebook and initialize the model uing the provided code blocks.